 The ideal tap floor is not just a tap surface.
 It is dance floor system.

 Right off one thinks of a wood floor for tap.
 There are loads of wood floors to choose from and the best hardwood floors are the hardest.
 Stay away from Pine (too soft) and look at Oak, Maple or Birch.
 Every wood floor needs a finish and that finish needs to be resistant to percussive dance and have the right co-efficient of friction to provide a surface that is not too slippery and yet accommodates the dancer’s ability to slide.
-Check with Stagestep for flooring finishes for wood that work with tap.
+Stagestep’s Encore collection and permanent hardwood Springflex flooring system are excellent choices for tap.
+Our Floorshield II flooring finishes is especially designed for wood and vinyl floors that work with tap.

 Wood floors provide and excellent surface for sound unless it is installed over foam sheeting or carpet.
 Ideally, wood should be installed over a floating wood sub-floor.
 Not only does the sub-floor provide shock absorption, the dead air space between the slab and wood allow the wood to vibrate and in turn amplify the sound.
 This combination creates a virtual musical instrument for tap.

 Many performance spaces do not have this configuration and the stage needs to be miked.
 Unless very carefully done, miking can result in very uneven sound volume and the resulting quality can be somewhat tinny and/or echo.

 Another excellent surface can be vinyl or marley type flooring.
 Just like wood, these floors come in a range of thicknesses and densities.
 Not all, and perhaps most, marley floors are not appropriate for tap.
 Generally the harder, thicker floors without foam backing work very well and require less maintenance than wood.
 The Timestep collection from Stagestep is an excellent choice.
 Note that all of the vinyl floors need to be installed over a floating wood sub-floor.